lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

 The method receives the projection and model matrices and a buffer.
 It just copies the data contained in those matrices into the buffer.
 Then we call the `vkCmdPushConstants` function to update the values of the push constants.
-Finally, in the `resize` method, we just clean the frame buffers, the images and image views and recreate them again.
+Finally, in the `resize` method, we just clean the frame buffers, the depth attachments and recreate them again.

 ```java
 public class ForwardRenderActivity {